outscale/osc-logs/README.md

     -w, --write      Write all traces inside a file instead of writing to standard output -c, --count      Exit after <count> logs
-    -i, --interval   Wait a duration defined by <wait> (in seconds) between two calls to Outscale API (default: 10) -p, --profile    Use a specific profile name ("default" is the default profile ) -I, --ignore     Ignore one or more specific API calls.
+    -i, --interval   Wait a duration defined by <wait> (in seconds) between two calls to Outscale API (default: 10) -p, --profile    Use a specific profile name (default: "default") -I, --ignore     Ignore one or more specific API calls (default: ReadApiLogs).
 Values are separated by commas e.g. "--ignore=ReadApiLogs,ReadVms"
     -v, --version    Print version to standard output and exit
 ```